-As of March 14, 2021 here is the California theme parks and national parks status, as well as details on restrictions currently in place due to COVID.
-With the ramping up of vaccinations things will likely change quickly over the next few months so check back often.
+As of June 6, 2021 here is the California theme parks and national parks status, as well as details on restrictions currently in place due to COVID.
+With new regulations being rolled out things will likely change quickly over the next few months so check back often.

 California Theme Parks Status